 Welcome to Welge Travel Report's guide to the best of Jerusalem.
-WTR's Jerusalem map shows you the location of the Tower of David Museum and The Rockefeller Archeological Museum.
+WTR's Jerusalem map shows you the location of the Mehane Yahuda Market and The Church of the Holy Sepulchre.

-WTR's Carlota Cuisine describes the signature dish at Darna and what to order at Chakra.
+WTR's Carlota Cuisine describes the signature dish at Azura and what to order at Adom.

 Jerusalem - Welge Travel Report = Educated Travelers

 Welge Travel Report Notables for Jerusalem